lolscourge/Gizmo/README.md

 The included .ppn file is the default Wake Word for Gizmo.
 It is the Linux version.
 You can generate any Wake Word with a Porcupine account for whatever specific operating system you are on.

+There are also default Wake Words you can use - refer to [Porcupine documentation](https://github.com/Picovoice/porcupine) for more details

 ```bash
     def create_porcupine(self):
         return pvporcupine.create(keyword_paths=['/path/to/HeyGizmo.ppn'])